Murphy Anderson: Early life and career

 Anderson designed the costume of Adam Strange.
 With his frequent collaborator, penciler Curt Swan, the pair's artwork on Superman and Action Comics in the 1970s came to be called "Swanderson" by fans.
 He often hid his initials somewhere within the stories he inked.
 In the early 1970s, DC assigned Anderson, among other artists, to redraw the heads of Jack Kirby's renditions of Superman and Jimmy Olsen, fearing Kirby's versions were too different from the established images of the characters.
 In 1972, he drew Wonder Woman for the cover of the first issue of Ms. Magazine.
 In 1973, he established Murphy Anderson Visual Concepts, which provided color separations and lettering for comic books.

-Anderson also contributed for many years to PS, the preventive maintenance comics magazine of the U.S. Army.
+Beginning in 1967, Anderson also contributed for many years to PS Magazine, the preventive maintenance comics magazine of the U.S. Army, working under a childhood favorite artist, Will Eisner.

 Personal life

 Anderson and his wife of 67 years, Helen, had two daughters, Sophie and Mary, and a son, Murphy III.
 Anderson died in Somerset, New Jersey on October 22, 2015, at the age of 89, of heart failure.